 Higher low-density lipoprotein cholesterol (LDL-c) levels increase risk of atherosclerotic cardiovascular disease (CVD), with consistent evidence of effect identified across studies investigating genetically proxied variation in LDL-c levels and randomized-controlled trials (RCTs) of LDL-c lowering therapies1.
 As CVD is the leading cause of mortality worldwide2, it may be expected that interventions targeting LDL-c would reduce all-cause mortality.
 However, such effects may be mitigated by adverse effects of LDL-c lowering, such as increased risk of intracerebral hemorrhage3,, type 2 diabetes4 , and weight gain4.
 While a meta-analysis of statin therapy trials found evidence for an all-cause mortality benefit5, no such effect has been found in meta-analyses of PCSK9 inhibitor trials6,7.
 A meta-regression pooling data across all published trials investigating LDL-c lowering therapies only found evidence for an all-cause mortality benefit for patients with a baseline LDL-c greater than 100mg/dL8.
 Thus, effects of LDL-c lowering on all-cause mortality and lifespan may be heterogeneous across drug classes and patient subgroups.
 Alternatively, the lack of evidence for a mortality benefit for PCSK9 inhibitors may be a consequence of the limited follow-up data from clinical trials to date.
 As participants in trials of LDL-c lowering therapy are typically selected for higher CVD risk and followed for limited periods of time, it is unclear the extent to which long-term reductions in LDL-c may influence lifespan in a general population.

 Results from prospective observational studies investigating this question have been conflicted9,10, potentially due to residual confounding, reverse causality and survival bias.
-These potential limitations may be overcome by the use of Mendelian randomization (MR), an analytic approach that uses randomly allocated germline genetic variants to study causal effects of exposures on outcomes11.
-1213Although prior MR studies have suggested benefits of overall LDL-c lowering on lifespan, inferences from these studies have been limited due to low power, lack of independent replication, and potential bias by shared genetic associations with other lipid fractions14,15,16.
+These potential limitations may be overcome by the use of Mendelian randomization (MR), an analytic approach that uses randomly allocated germline genetic variants as proxies for exposures to study causal effects on disease outcomes11.
+Given that these randomly allocated germline genetic variants cannot typically be modified after conception, this approach is relatively robust to confounding and reverse causality.
+MR can be used to study effects of genetic variation in drug targets on disease outcomes12, and to study effects of cardiovascular disease risk factors on lifespan and longevity13.
+Although prior MR studies have suggested beneficial effects of overall LDL-c lowering on lifespan, inferences from these studies have been limited due to low power, lack of independent replication, and potential bias by shared genetic associations with other lipid fractions14,15,16.
 Moreover, to our knowledge, differential effects of LDL-c on lifespan by gene-specific drug targets have not been systematically assessed.

 To address this evidence gap, we leveraged population-based data from over one million individuals to determine the effect of lifelong exposure to higher LDL-c on lifespan17.
 We explored whether this effect was independent of other lipid fractions and sought replication using a largely independent study of longevity18.
 Finally, we performed analyses investigating effects of LDL-c lowering mediated through drug targets (HMGCR, NPC1L1, and PCSK9).
 We aimed to complement evidence from randomized trials of LDL-c lowering and to provide insight into the net benefit of LDL-c lowering in a general population.